 Internships for college credit are possible through established relationships with

-area museums, arts organizations, artists, galleries, and design studios, as well
+agencies, artists, galleries, and design studios, as well as through professional

-as through professional relationships researched by the student.
-These provide students
+relationships researched by the student.
+These provide students with hands-on experience

-with hands-on experience and help them establish professional contacts.
-Certain courses
+and help them establish professional contacts.
+Goucher students may take courses through

 The Spencer Award

 The Eleanor Spencer Award is granted each year to a rising sophomore who has declared a major in Visual and Material Culture or a minor in Studio Art.
 It funds outstanding research projects requiring travel to complete.
 Proposals are submitted to the department chair early in the spring semester and are reviewed by the department faculty.